makandra/assignable_values/README.md

     Song.new(:genre => 'elephant').valid? # => false

 The validation error message is the same as the one from `validates_inclusion_of` (`errors.messages.inclusion` in your I18n dictionary).
+You can also set a custom error message with the `:message` option.

 ### Listing assignable values